johnnyfsan/tidahora.v1/aboutme.md

 ---
 layout: page
-title: About me
+title: Sobre mim
-subtitle: Why you'd want to go on a date with me
+subtitle: Perfil Pessoal e Profissional
 ---

-My name is Inigo Montoya.
+My name is Johnny.
 I have the following qualities:

-- I rock a great mustache
+- I'm a marathonist, cyclist and now dad;
-- I'm extremely loyal to my family
+- I'm extremely loyal to my family and my principles;

-What else do you need?
+- I like to listening reggae, rock and hip-hop music;
+- Linux Enthusiast and SysAdmin since 2008;

+“So what are we going to say about these things?
+If God is for us, who is against us?”
+Romans 8:31

 ### My story